 Unintentional, non-occupational pesticide poisoning hospitalizations in MN:

 In general, hospitalization rates for pesticide poisonings are very low.
-It was highest in 2013 when there were 35 people hospitalized for pesticide poisoning and lowest in 2000 and 2007.

 Rates based on counts less than 20 are unstable should be interpreted in caution: they may not provide reliable estimates to evaluate trends over time.